‘Moderate’ Colorado Democrat Noel Ginsburg is running for governor. Here’s what that means.

 “Pretty much cookie cutter,” Hasselbrink said after Ginsburg wrapped up a 20-minute speech.
 Asked what he is looking for as a Democratic voter this year, Hasselbrink sighed.
 “Somebody really far left,” he said.
 “The left needs to step back up.”
 He didn’t get that from Ginsburg, he said.

 Ginsburg said voices of voters like Hasselbrink matter.
-“But,” he said, “all of Colorado” does, too.
+“But,” he added, “all of Colorado” does, too.

-“My fear is for the Democratic Party, if we push too far left we’ll have a Republican as the next governor of this state,” Ginsburg says.
+“My fear is for the Democratic Party if we push too far left we’ll have a Republican as the next governor of this state,” Ginsburg says, which could be perceived as a veiled shot at Boulder Democratic Congressman Jared Polis, who got in the race months after Ginsburg announced.

-Ginsburg expects to put some of his personal money into his campaign, too, but will also fundraise, he says.
+Ginsburg is putting some of his personal money into his campaign but is also fundraise dialing for dollars.
 He won’t inject “in the hundreds of thousands,” but maybe the tens of thousands, he said.
 “If you can buy your way into an election— because frankly money matters, it does— and if you can fund your campaign with three or six million dollars, does that up the odds of winning?
 Possibly.
 But I don’t think it’s democratic.”

 He says what he hopes sets him apart in the Democratic field is his status as a non-politician but someone who has been active around government.

 “I’m an outsider,” he says.